Andresmup/github-foundations/21_OPEN_SOURCE/Readme.md

 In explore:
 - Explore: Show repos that they found based on your interests
-- Topics: allows you to find repos for specific categories
+- Topics: Allows you to find repos for specific categories
-- Trendings: show you most popular repos
+- Trendings: Show you most popular repos
-- Collections: show curated lists and insight into burgeoning industries, topics, and communities.
+- Collections: Show curated lists and insight into burgeoning industries, topics, and communities.
 - Events: Allows to connect with the GitHub community at conferences, meetups, and hackathons around the world.

 ## FOLLOW ORGANIZATIONS